Guide for Authors

 Tenesa A, Noble C, Satsangi J et al. Association of DLG 5 and inflammatory bowel disease across human populations.
 Eur Journal Hum Genet 2006: published online Jan 4.
 DOI:10.1038/sj.ejhg.5201516

 Tables.
-Tables should be typed double-spaced, each on a separate file, and contain only horizontal rules.
-The tables should be numbered in Arabic numerals and contain a brief specific title.
-Data presented in tables must be logically and clearly organized; they should be self-explanatory and should supplement, not duplicate the text.
+Tables should, each be on a separate page.
+The Tables should be numbered in Arabic numerals and contain a brief specific title.
+Data presented in Tables must be logically and clearly organized; they should be self-explanatory and should supplement, not duplicate the text.
 Use superscript capitals starting from "a" and in alphabetical order for footnotes and provide a key for each symbol used.Figures.
 Figures and photographs should be submitted online as separate files.
-Photographs, photomicrographs, electron micrographs, roentgenograms, and (professionally drawn) drawings are not required to accompany online submission, but should be submitted as black-and-white high-quality glossy prints once the manuscript is accepted for publication.
 A detailed guide on electronic artwork is available on our website: http://www.elsevier.com/artworkinstructions.

 - Make sure you use uniform lettering and sizing of your original artwork.